sanjabh11/canada-energy-dashboard/phase 5.md

-Part A- Your current implementation is strong but not yet award-grade; I rate it 4.2/5.
+Part A- Your current implementation is strong and production-ready; I rate it 4.2/5.

 How I evaluated your Tier‑1 implementation